Get in touch

-What is the EU Settlement Scheme?
+What is The EU Settlement Scheme?

 For any help, please contact us.

-- That relationship is still close.
+- The relationship is still close.

-- If the family member Is from the EEA, EU or Switzerland, they need a valid passport or identity card.
+- If the family member is from the EEA, EU or Switzerland, they need a valid passport or identity card.

 - If not, then they will need either a permanent residence card, derivative residence card or any other applicable UK document.

 Family members who do not have these requirements can apply for the EU Settlement Scheme Family Permit